-(Lemtrada[®]) is Alemtuzumab а humanised monoclonal antibody licensed for the treatment of MS that selectively targets CD52, a protein that is abundant on the surface of T and B lymphocytes, monocytes, and macrophages.
+(Lemtrada®) is Alemtuzumab а humanised monoclonal antibody licensed for the treatment of MS that selectively targets CD52, a protein that is abundant on the surface of T and B lymphocytes, monocytes, and macrophages.
 It has a unique dosing regimen in that it is administered on five consecutive days at baseline and then on three consecutive days after 12 months.
-Due to its selective depletion of lymphocytes, innate immune cells such as neutrophils, monocytes, eosinophils. and basophils are apparently unaffected,19 while there is a large and sustained inhibition of CD4 T cells.20 After administration, reconfiguration of the immune system occurs, so that during repopulation of the T cell pool there is a predominance of 'T regulatory' cells^{21,22} that theoretically counteract any auto-aggressive or inflammatory cell population.
-There is also a return of a memory phenotype T cell population.^{23,24} None of these responses are seen with IFNb1a, and it is this change in the balance of the immune system after alemtuzumab treatment that can help rationalise its durable effects.24 studies Amongst the conducted in the clinical development program, alemtuzumab was compared to an active comparator (high-dose high-frequency IFNb1a) in a Phase II trial,25 which included an ongoing, long-term extension study that followed patients over 5 years.
-Two Phase trials, also comparing alemtuzumab to subcutaneous IFNb1a have also been completed, one looking at treatment-naïve patients,26 and the other at patients with continued disease activity despite immunomodulator therapy.19 The coprimary endpoints for all studies were annualised relapse rates (ARR) and the time to sustained (6 months) accumulation of disability (SAD).
-In both Phase III trials there was a markedly greater reduction in the ARR after 12 mg alemtuzumab compared with IFNb1a.^{19,26} There was also trendlevel evidence for superiority of alemtuzumab for decreasing the frequency of SAD in treatmentnaïve patients,26 which was statistically significant in treatment-experienced patients.19 In the latter study, a 42% reduction in the number of patients with SAD was observed.
-Furthermore, in the extension phases of these studies the efficacy was shown to be sustained in both treatment-naïve27 and treatment-experienced patients.28 lesions) in the Phase III trials also T2 favoured alemtuzumab.
+Due to its selective depletion of lymphocytes, innate immune cells such as neutrophils, monocytes, eosinophils. and basophils are apparently unaffected, while there is a large and sustained inhibition of CD4 T cells.
+After administration, reconfiguration of the immune system occurs, so that during repopulation of the T cell pool there is a predominance of 'T regulatory' cells that theoretically counteract any auto-aggressive or inflammatory cell population.
+There is also a return of a memory phenotype T cell population.
+None of these responses are seen with IFNb1a, and it is this change in the balance of the immune system after alemtuzumab treatment that can help rationalise its durable effects.

+studies Amongst the conducted in the clinical development program, alemtuzumab was compared to an active comparator (high-dose high-frequency IFNb1a) in a Phase II trial, which included an ongoing, long-term extension study that followed patients over 5 years.
+Two Phase trials, also comparing alemtuzumab to subcutaneous IFNb1a have also been completed, one looking at treatment-naïve patients,26 and the other at patients with continued disease activity despite immunomodulator therapy.
+The coprimary endpoints for all studies were annualised relapse rates (ARR) and the time to sustained (6 months) accumulation of disability (SAD).
+In both Phase III trials there was a markedly greater reduction in the ARR after 12 mg alemtuzumab compared with IFNb1a.
+There was also trendlevel evidence for superiority of alemtuzumab for decreasing the frequency of SAD in treatmentnaïve patients, which was statistically significant in treatment-experienced patients.
+In the latter study, a 42% reduction in the number of patients with SAD was observed.
+Furthermore, in the extension phases of these studies the efficacy was shown to be sustained in both treatment-naïve and treatment-experienced patients.

+The MRI-based outcome measures (Gd-enhancing lesions, new T1 lesions, and new or enlarging lesions) in the Phase III trials also T2 favoured alemtuzumab.
 A majority of patients on alemtuzumab were free from new lesions 3 years after trial onset.
-This outcome was achieved even though 82% of the patients had not received alemtuzumab for the latter 2 years of the trials,29 and there was no significant difference in the number of lesions in Year 2 compared with Year 3.30 In both the treatment-naïve^{31,32} and treatment-experienced patients^{32,33} alemtuzumab slowed the yearly rate of brain volume loss over 3 years compared with IFNb1a, with atrophy rates being closer to the normal age-related loss seen in healthy individuals (Figure 2).^{34,35} Furthermore, after approximately 2 years, it was shown that more patients on alemtuzumab were free from MRI activity, as evidenced by the absence of both Gd-enhancing and new or enlarging T2-hyperintense lesions.^{29,30} that seen in the core phase of the studies,^{27,28} and the rate of overall adverse events, including infections, decreased over time.36 There is a known risk for the development of thyroid disease after alemtuzumab treatment.
-The cumulative proportion of thyroid adverse events was estimated to be 36% at 48 months following first alemtuzumab exposure,^{37,38} and the annual incidence of thyroid events following alemtuzumab treatment peaked in Year 3 and declined in Year 4.^{37,39,40}
+This outcome was achieved even though 82% of the patients had not received alemtuzumab for the latter 2 years of the trials, and there was no significant difference in the number of lesions in Year 2 compared with Year 3.
+In both the treatment-naïve and treatment-experienced patients alemtuzumab slowed the yearly rate of brain volume loss over 3 years compared with IFNb1a, with atrophy rates being closer to the normal age-related loss seen in healthy individuals (Figure 2).
+Furthermore, after approximately 2 years, it was shown that more patients on alemtuzumab were free from MRI activity, as evidenced by the absence of both Gd-enhancing and new or enlarging T2-hyperintense lesions.

-The MRI-based outcome measures (Gd-enhancing lesions, new T1 lesions, and new or enlarging